ES-5 "ES-3 Expander"

 House the ES-5 in a Eurorack case of your choosing.
 The power connector is Doepfer standard.
 If using the power cable supplied with the ES-5, the connector is keyed and will only insert into the ES-5 the correct way round, in which case the red edge of the cable is nearest the edge of the PCB, and carries -12V. ("-12V" is marked on the PCB itself next to this end of the connector.)
 Be sure to connect the other end of the power cable correctly, again so -12V corresponds to the red stripe on the cable.

 The ES-5 also needs to be connected to a host module, via its header marked GT7 ("To ES-3/8" on the current version, or just "To ES-3" on older units).
-Exactly how this happens depends on the ES-3:
+Exactly how this happens depends on the module:

 ES-3 mk3/mk4, ES-8, ES-9 or disting EX - connection is via the supplied 10-way cable to the header on the ES-3/ES-8/ES-9/disting EX PCB (see image below for ES-3; refer to the relevant user manual for the other modules).